Generation of entanglement from mechanical rotation

 where $t={nl}/{c}$ is the the flight time with $n$ the refractive index of the fiber, $l$ the length of the fibers (assumed equal for the two paths), $c$ the speed of light, $p=E/(nc)=\hbar\omega/(nc)$ the momentum, and $\omega$ the photon frequency.
 We note that the phases can be rewritten as

-where $\mathcal{A}_{j}=r_{j}l$ is an effective area of the loop.
-The phases $\phi_{j}$ can be thus seen as variants of the Sagnac phase introduced in Eq.~(\ref{eq:Sagnac}).
-Importantly, the phases do not depend on the refractive index of the medium, indicating that the effect does not arise out of a light-matter coupling in the fibers but rather that it has its roots in relativity ~\citep{post1967sagnac,tartaglia2015sagnac}.
+where $\mathcal{A}_{j}=r_{j}l$ is an effective area of the loop. {The phases $\phi_{j}$ can thus be seen as variants of the Sagnac phase introduced in Eq.~(\ref{eq:Sagnac}).
+Importantly, such phases do not depend on the refractive index of the medium, indicating that the effect highlighted here does not stem from light-matter coupling in the fibers but rather that it is rooted in relativity~\cite{post1967sagnac,anderson1994sagnac,malykin2000sagnac}.}

 Let us consider first the case $\Omega=0$.
 We note that the final state in Eq.~(\ref{eq:psifinal}) reduces to the initial state in Eq.~(\ref{eq:initial}) and thus a non-rotating platform has no effect on entanglement, as expected.
 Conversely when $\Omega\neq0$ the state in Eq.~(\ref{eq:psifinal}) will in general become entangled (as we can no longer write it as the product of the path and polarization states).
 The effect of mechanical rotation is to rotate the polarization state depending on the photon path $a,b$ -- as we will see the polarization states in Eq.~(\ref{eq:psifinal}) associated to paths $a$ and $b$ can become orthogonal (the overall polarization states in the square brackets), resulting in a maximally entangled path-polarization state.
 This shows that non-inertial rotating motion generates entanglement.
-In the Supplementary Material we propose an alternative experimental scheme, based on a single-loop configuration, that is capable of achieving similar results to those reported here.

-\textbf{\textit{Spacetime superpositions. -- }}The presented mechanism for the generation of entanglement poses fundamental questions about role of the underlying spacetime.
+\textbf{\textit{Spacetime superpositions. -- }}The presented mechanism for the generation of entanglement{, arising from the ostensibly relativistic Sagnac effect~\cite{post1967sagnac,anderson1994sagnac,malykin2000sagnac},} poses fundamental questions about role of the underlying spacetime.
 Although the final state in Eq.~(\ref{eq:psifinal}) can be derived within the framework of quantum field theory in curved spacetime, the two rotating Sagnac interferometers shown in Fig.~\ref{fig:experiment} are suggestive of an interpretation in terms of spacetime superpositions.
 This can be put in a mathematical form by modelling the spacetimes inside the two fiber loops.
 The metric is given by~\citep{torovs2020revealing}: